jyutzler/Bridge-Systems/system.md

 #### Jacoby 2NT
 Over a 1♥ or 1♠ opening:

-   * 2NT = Game-forcing raise (13+ dummy points, 4+ trumps, balanced).
+   * 2NT = Game-forcing raise (13+ dummy points, 4+ trumps, all hand patterns).
-Asks opener to show a short suit to help responder evaluate slam prospects.
+Asks opener to describe his hand to help responder evaluate slam prospects.
-If opener has no short suit, he shows his hand strength;

       * 3♣, 3♦, 3♠ = singleton or void in that suit.
-Other bids deny a short suit.
       * 4♥ = minimum hand.
       * 3NT = medium hand (15–17).
-      * 3♥ = maximum hand (18+)
+      * 3♥ = maximum hand (18+).
+	  * 4♣, 4♦, 4♠ = 5-card suit with two of the top three honors.

+This treatment is off in competition and as a passed hand.
+Unless otherwise stated, 2NT is natural.

+2NT = 11-12 HCP, balanced hand with two-card support for partner.

 #### 3NT
 3NT = 13-15 HCP, balanced hand with two-card support for partner.